Rail Across Europe

 Arrive Paris Gare du Nord 14.56

 Our journey today starts at the magnificently restored St Pancras station, the terminus for the Eurostar service and gateway to the continent.
 Opened in 1868, St Pancras is recognised as one of the finest Victorian buildings and it is a must to look around this fantastic station.
 We board the high-speed Eurostar for the lightning-fast journey to Paris.
 Some 40 minutes after leaving London the train slows to about 160 km/hr and we enter the Channel Tunnel, to emerge in France 20 minutes later.
 The scenery continues to flash by during our 300 km/hr trip until, 2¼ hours after leaving St Pancras, we pull into Gare du Nord station in Paris.
-We then make the short walk to our hotel.
+We then take a short transfer to our hotel in Montmartre.

 Today we enjoy a full-day sightseeing tour of ‘Gay Paree’ by luxury coach.

 Today is a full day at leisure in beautiful Paris with a special, uniquely Parisian, dinner in the evening.

 19/09/2022 Paris – Zermatt (BD)

 (Via Geneve and Visp)

 This morning we are back on the rails as we head to the Alps.
 The alpine scenery is sensational as we journey across the border into Switzerland.
 Changing trains at Basel, which borders three countries (France, Germany and Switzerland) we travel on to Geneva.
 Here we change again for the train to beautiful Zermatt, in the shadow of the mighty Matterhorn.

 20/09/2022 Zermatt (BD)